h8r-dev/heighliner/docs/README.md

 You will see the docs generated in `docs/commands`

-# Generate docs of CLI Commands for [heighliner](https://heighliner.dev/docs/cli/hln/commands/hln)
+## Generate docs of Commands for [heighliner](https://heighliner.dev/docs/cli/hln/commands/hln)

-1. step up these two projects in the same folder.
+1. Go to the `h8r-dev` directory that contains these two projects:

 ```shell
 $ tree -L 1